 Airline tickets, upgrades, mileage points purchases, mileage points transfer fees, gift cards, duty free purchases, and award tickets are not deemed to be incidental fees.

-So this is useful for airline ticket change fees, baggage fees, and other costs you may incur with an airline.
+So this is useful for airline ticket change fees (of which there aren’t many nowadays), baggage fees, and other costs you may incur with an airline.
 Personally, this is something I have no trouble maxing out.

 $200 Annual Uber Credit

 To activate this benefit you need to enter your Amex Platinum Card number on your Uber account, and then you should see the benefit unlocked.
-You’ll see an amount added to your Uber Cash balance every month, and the discount will automatically be applied to the first eligible ride (or rides).
+You’ll see an amount added to your Uber Cash balance every month, and the discount will automatically be applied to the first eligible ride or food delivery.

 Having the card also gets you Uber VIP status, though that has limited perks.